Brandon Washington

-Brandon Washington (born August 13, 1988) is a former American football offensive tackle and current coach.
-He has played for the Toronto Argonauts and Hamilton Tiger-Cats of the Canadian Football League (CFL), the St. Louis Rams and Philadelphia Eagles of the National Football League (NFL).
-Brandon was selected in the sixth round of the 2012 NFL Draft.
+Brandon Washington (born August 13, 1988) is an American former professional football offensive tackle and current coach.
+He was a member of the St. Louis Rams and Philadelphia Eagles of the National Football League (NFL), and the Toronto Argonauts and Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was selected in the sixth round of the 2012 NFL draft.
 He played college football at the University of Miami.

 College career

 At the University of Miami, Washington was an All-ACC selection as a sophomore in 2010.

-On December 16, 2011, Washington announced that he would forgo his senior season and enter the 2012 NFL Draft.
+On December 16, 2011, Washington announced that he would forgo his senior season and enter the 2012 NFL draft.

 Professional career

 Philadlephia Eagles

-Washington was selected by the Philadelphia Eagles in the sixth round (200th overall) of the 2012 NFL Draft.
+Washington was selected by the Philadelphia Eagles in the sixth round (200th overall) of the 2012 NFL draft.
 He signed a four-year contract with the team on May 11, 2012.

 On August 31, 2012, the team released Washington as part of its final cuts.